 The orchestra has been delighting musical audience in the Gold Coast – Tweed region since the early 1990s.
 Over the years, the NRSO has performed a range of concerts from chamber ensembles to full-scale ballet productions.

 The orchestra offers preformances ranging from classics and opera through to movie soundtracks and Pops.
 Ticket prices depend on the venue, and are generally around $40 for Adults, Concession $35, Students 18+ $25, School students $10

 Tickets can be purchased online with credit card at our website

 The Lismore Symphony orchestra was formed in 2003 from a group of dedicated musicians living in the Northern Rivers.
 Our goal is to bring classical orchestral music to the people of the Northern Rivers and we do that with our two concert series each year.

 Totally self funded, it receives its money from ticket sales, members fees and donations.
 LSO is made up of a wonderful team of musicians who volunteer their time to come together to make music and then perform that music for you.
 It is with great delight that we do this and we look forward to making more music for you with your support.

 Regional town shows usually occur on Friday and Saturday with two show days for livestock judging and breeding animals displays, agricultural and produce displays (accompanied by cooking competitions), showjumping, and other competitive events.
 Smaller villages will hold shows for a full day on a Saturday or Sunday only.
-(See also Agricultural show; From Wikipedia, the free encyclopedia.)
+Larger events will include agricultural machinery and equipment stands and displays.

 The free listings below are provided to ensure the most comprehensive local directory possible.